Maheshwari2121/create-virtual-environment/virtual-env.md

 •	Open the Ubuntu terminal.

-•	.Update the package lists `sudo apt update` and upgrade installed packages `sudo apt upgrade` to ensure that we have the latest information about available packages using commands
+•	Update ubuntu for the latest packages and security patches `sudo apt update` and upgrade installed packages `sudo apt upgrade` to ensure that we have the latest information about available packages using commands
 ![alt](https://github.com/Maheshwari2121/create-virtual-environment/blob/07dc14a9e65b94c3b1c4d3da961559ff73f58c7c/Screenshot%20(35).png)

 •	If Python 3 is not already installed, you can install it using `sudo apt install python3 `.